Derek Kraus: Personal life

 Kraus attended Stratford High School and was on the school's wrestling team and also played football his freshman year.
-He graduated high school in 2020 and missed his graduation ceremony, which was rescheduled to July due to COVID-19, to race in the truck race at Kansas on the same day.
+He graduated from high school in 2020 and missed his graduation ceremony, which was rescheduled to July due to COVID-19, to race in the truck race at Kansas on the same day.
 After that, he moved from Wisconsin to Charlotte, North Carolina, where most NASCAR teams are based.

 His father, Mark, raced super late models in the 2000s.